 What I Didn’t Like:

-6. Gamo Silent Cat Air Rifle
+6. Best for Squirrels and Rabbits - Gamo Silent Cat Air Rifle

 Another great performing air rifle from Gamo!
 With this one, you can shoot .177 caliber at a speed of 1200 FPS.
 Whether you use it for pest control, target practicing, plinking, hunting small games, etc. it will get you excellent results all the way.